ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Experiments

 Focusing first on the small and medium size language models, Table \ref{tab:mainsmall} shows the accuracy of these models on the 8 tasks in our dataset.
 A conclusion we can draw from the figure is that there are three categories of tasks according to model performance.
 First, {\em progression} seems to be the easiest tasks among the 8 tasks.
 Even so, the highest accuracy reached is 43\% by Granite 34B code.
 The second category is the hard tasks of {\em applicability} and {\em action reachability}.
 In fact, none of these models could score above 2\% for these two tasks.
 The third category includes the other 5 tasks with an average performance between 8.8\% and 28.8\%.
 Hence, ACPBench Hard seems to be a difficult dataset for the small and medium size language models.

 Moving on to large size models, Table \ref{tab:mainlarge} shows the accuracy of the tested large language and reasoning models.
-Looking first at the language models, the top part of the figure, we observe that there is no single model that outperforms all other models.
-GPT-4o is the top performer, with best results in 5 out of 8 tasks, but it is outperformed by 5\% by Mixtral 8x22B on the {\em atom reachability} task, and by DeepSeek V3 on the {\em action reachability} task by 4\% and on the {\em justification} task by 11\%.
-While large reasoning models show a better performance across most tasks, on the {\em justification} task the DeepSeek V3 model remains the top performer.
-The second observation we can make is that similar to the small and medium size language models, there are tasks such as {\em progression} that is relatively easy for all models, and there are tasks such as {\em action reachability} that is difficult for all models, and even o1-preview achieves only 12\%.
+Looking first at the language models, the top part of the table, we observe that there is no single model that outperforms all other models.
+GPT-4o is the top performer, with best results in 5 out of 8 tasks, but it is outperformed by 5\% by Mixtral 8x22B on the {\em reachability} task, and by DeepSeek V3 on the {\em action reachability} task by 4\% and on the {\em justification} task by 11\%.
+Among the large reasoning models (bottom part) the o1‑preview model performs the best.
+Surprisingly, on the {\em justification} task the DeepSeek V3 language model remains the top performer.
+In all of our experiments we capped the maximum number of generated tokens at 1,000.
+For the GPT OSS models, however, we had to raise this limit to 4,000 because their reasoning chains were longer.
+Despite the higher token count and the resulting increase in inference cost, this did not translate into a performance boost.
+Similar to the small and medium size language models, there are tasks such as {\em progression} that is relatively easy for all models, and there are tasks such as {\em action reachability} that is difficult for all models, and even o1-preview achieves only 12\%.
 For other tasks, some models do better than others.
 Our third observation is that with the exception of what seems to be the easiest for these models {\em progression} task, there are only three scores above 65\%, and all of them are of reasoning models, indicating that the ACPBench Hard dataset is difficult even for large models.

-One of these tasks, specifically the new {\em next action} task shows a higher than expected accuracy for such a computationally hard task.
-In an attempt to better understand the phenomena, Table \ref{tab:nexta-domain-split} shows the per-domain split.
-The bolded and underlined values depict the top accuracy values per domain across the tested models.
-Note that the accuracy is not uniform across domains.
-Some more complex domains like {\em depot} showing better performance across models than than easy domains such as {\em grippers}, that is hard for all models.
-There are some domains, like {\em logistics} and {\em ferry} that are hard for some models and easy for other.
-There are domains like {\em floortile} and {\em alfworld} that are very hard for almost all models.